Tit0u4N/Angular-Assignments-app/README.md

 ### Deployment
 The frontend and the backend are deployed on [Render](https://render.com).
 When a new commit is pushed to the main branch, the application is automatically deployed.

-For the first connection to the frontend you need to wait 30s / 1min for the backend to be up and running.
+For the first connection to the frontend you need to wait 30s / 1min for frontend and the backend to be up and running.